 - To store leftover sausage and peppers, place in shallow, airtight containers and refrigerate for up to three days.

-- To reheat, place in a covered skillet over low heat and cook until heated through.
+- To reheat, cook in a covered skillet over low heat until heated through.

 - 2 tablespoons olive oil, divided